JoachimFavre/UniversityNotes/README.md

 I think it is worth mentioning that in order to get these notes typed up, I took my notes in LaTeX during the course, and then made some corrections.
 I do not think typing handwritten notes is doable in terms of the amount of work.
 To take notes in LaTeX, I took my inspiration from [a blog post written by Gilles Castel](https://castel.dev/post/lecture-notes-1/).
 If you want more details, feel free to contact me.

-## Note
+## Acknowledgement

 Thank you to [Alberts Reisons](https://github.com/Aderfish) and [Vlad Dancau](https://github.com/vladdancau) who made push requests with small modifications to my BA1 notes and whose contribution was erased by an early reset of the repository.
+Thank you to [Paul Tissot-Daguette](https://github.com/paultisaw) for all his offline proofreading of the BA1 documents.
+Thank you to everyone who pointed out mistakes to me.